torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 Memory Hotplug Notifications
 ============================

-There are various ways how Linux is notified about memory hotplug events such that it can start adding hotplugged memory.
+There are various ways how GNU/Linux is notified about memory hotplug events such that it can start adding hotplugged memory.
 This description is limited to systems that support ACPI; mechanisms specific to other firmware interfaces or virtual machines are not described.